hannal7626/apcsa-freedom-project/tool/learning-log.md

 I think the SwiftIU inspector could be with used with figma to make styling faster so I could check that out next week.

 12/18/23 <br>
+I am making a [macOS App](https://developer.apple.com/tutorials/swiftui/creating-a-macos-app).
+It seems like files download in a zip can be dragged into the project.
+For macOS apps, I need to add a macOS target to the project.
+Apparently like with the watchOS app, the default app structure is not needed because I could reuse the one you already have.
+I could create a new custom view in the MacLandmarks group targeting macOS called LandmarkDetail to have three files called LandmarkDetail.
+Each serves the same purpose in the view hierarchy, but provides an experience tailored to a particular platform.
+New studd -> I could do commands `struct LandmarkCommands: Commands {
+    var body: some Commands {
+        SidebarCommands()
+    }
+}` with such `@focusedBinding`.

 <!--Next week => https://edabit.com/challenges/swift#! begin on making a to-do list-->

 <!--Then I began on making a to-do list app. -->